ryedin/site/_management/api-keyroll.md

 ### Why is the Rack is unavailable during an API key roll?

 The Rack will be temporarily unavailable during the keyroll.
-This is because Console generates a new API key, kicks off a CloudFormation update (to update the Rack's Password param), then stores the new key in Dynamo.
+This is because Console generates a new API key, kicks off a CloudFormation update (to update the Rack's Password param), then stores the new key in DynamoDB.
 But it takes a while for the CloudFormation update to complete, and until it does, Console is trying to use the new key, whereas the Rack API still has the old key.

 ## See also